esi/esi-docs/docs/services/esi/best-practices.md

 ### Error limit

 ESI limits how many errors you’re allowed to get within a set time frame.
+This Limit uses a fixed time frame, in contrast to the Bucket Limit which is a sliding window.
 Once you reach the error limit, all your request are automatically discarded until the end of the time frame.

 Error limit headers:
 `X-ESI-Error-Limit-Remain` errors left in this time frame.
 `X-ESI-Error-Limit-Reset` seconds left until next time frame and errors reset to zero.

+These headers are mutually exclusive to those described in the Bucket based Rate Limit.

 The details are explained in this blog post: [Error Rate Limiting](/blog/error-rate-limiting-imminent)